robweber/vsmp-plus/README.md

 8. Added ability to jump to a specific time in the video (via web UI)
 9. Added blank frame (black screen) detection
 10. Added an abstraction library to load multiple types of e-ink displays

+## Contributing

+PRs accepted!
+If there a fix for any of the documentation or something is not quite clear, please [point it out](https://github.com/robweber/vsmp-plus/issues).
+I made this mostly for fun to get experience with libraries I wasn't very familiar with.
+Not really looking to enhance it too far from where it is but definitely want to keep it functional as dependencies change.

 ## License